- Education and Science»

 1524: admitted to the faculty of arts at St Andrews University, Scotland.
 Preached doctrines influenced by what he had learnt on the continent.

 1527: James Beaton, the Archbishop of St Andrews ordered that Hamilton be tried for heretical preaching

 1527: Hamilton fled to the University of Marburg in Hesse (now Germany), but later returned to Scotland

 1528: Found guilty of heresy and burnt

 Over the course of the sixteenth century Scotland was to undergo a fundamental change in religion, and become a primarily Protestant country.
 For the next few centuries Catholicism was a minority religion in Scotland, and many of the Catholics that remained had to practise their religion in secret.
-Patrick Hamilton became widely known as a martyr.
+Patrick Hamilton became a famous Protestant martyr.